byNickes/StatisticsHomeworks/homework7/7_ra.md

 ![image](https://user-images.githubusercontent.com/78324346/141074012-72e0db2f-674f-467c-ab06-a2b6d79d2a01.png)

-#### Random walk from Normal Distribution
+#### Random walk from Normal Distribution (or Gaussian random walk)
 This is a random walk where the random values are drawn from a normal probability distribution with mean μ = 0 and unit standard deviation σ = 1. \
 So let's consider the following random walk

 ![image](https://user-images.githubusercontent.com/78324346/141076647-57b55e9d-61dc-4152-a724-47b05b12d284.png)

 in which each dₜ is a IID Normal random variable with mean 0 and variance 1.
 We know that each xₙ is Normal with mean 0 and variance σ² = n.\
-As a function of n, the probability densities boraden as n increases without changing their shape.

-Sinche σ = √n is a measure of the deviation of x from its mean 0, then the size of xₙ is O(√n).
-So we have added together n terms, each of which is O(1), but the result is not of size O(n) but rather O(√n).
-This is due to cancelations of the di since they come with both positive and negative values.
-This cancelation is the hearth of the Central Limit Theorem.

 ### Compare your finding with your applications drawing your personal conclusions.

-### Explain based on your exercise the beaviour of the distribution of the stochastic process (check out "Donsker's invariance principle").
-What are, in particular, its mean and variance at time n ?
+Explain based on your exercise the beaviour of the distribution of the stochastic process (check out "Donsker's invariance principle").
+What are, in particular, its mean and variance at time n?

 [1][https://en.wikipedia.org/wiki/Random_walk](https://en.wikipedia.org/wiki/Random_walk) \
 [2][http://pages.cs.wisc.edu/~shuchi/courses/787-F07/scribe-notes/lecture27.pdf](http://pages.cs.wisc.edu/~shuchi/courses/787-F07/scribe-notes/lecture27.pdf) \